n42n/n3n/doc/Advanced.md

 edge can also be run as a service instead of cli:

 1. Edit `/etc/n3n/edge.conf` with your custom options.
 See [a sample](edge.conf.sample).
-2. Start the service: `sudo systemctl start edge`
+2. Start the service: `sudo systemctl start n3n-edge`
-3. Optionally enable edge start on boot: `sudo systemctl enable edge`
+3. Optionally enable edge start on boot: `sudo systemctl enable n3n-edge`

-You can run multiple edge service instances by creating `/etc/n3n/instance1.conf` and starting it with `sudo systemctl start edge@instance1`.
+You can run multiple edge service instances by creating `/etc/n3n/instance1.conf` and starting it with `sudo systemctl start n3n-edge@instance1`.

 ## Communities